 The PreCursor-M+ is a multiplex real-time PCR test that amplifies the methylated promoter regions of the tumor suppressor genes FAM19A4 and hsa-mir124-2, as well as a methylation-unspecific fragment of the reference gene β -actin (ACTB).
 The sample reference is used for normalization and quality control.
 The master mix is intended for amplification of bisulfite-converted DNA prepared from clinical specimens.
 Amplification of the genes is detected with fluorescent hydrolysis probes.
 The multiplex format of the assay enables simultaneous amplification and detection of the three targets within one reaction.
 The Cq (quantification cycle) value represents the number of PCR cycles necessary for detection of a fluorescent signal above a background signal, which is correlated to the number of target molecules present in the sample.
 DNA methylation is quantified by $\Delta\Delta$ Cq values of the target genes FAM19A4 and hsa-mir124-2.
-First the Δ Cq value is calculated by deducting the Cq value of the sample reference gene β -actin from the Cq value of the sample target gene.
-For normalization, the Δ Cq value of the calibrator is deducted from the Δ Cq of the sample target genes resulting in a $\Delta\Delta$ Cq value.
+First the Δ Cq value is calculated by deducting the Cq value of the sample reference gene β -actin from the Cq value of the sample target genes.
+For normalization, the Δ Cq value.
 The calibrator contains a standard concentration of low-copy DNA fragments of the three targets of the assay, FAM19A4, hsa-mir124-2, and β -actin.